polterguy/polterguy.github.io/tutorials/web-sockets/index.md

-the files the same way, etc. You don't have access to the HTTP context, such as response, status code, etc - But besides from that, the socket parts of Magic is similar enough to the HTTP Hyperlambda endpoint resolver that you can most of the time interchange these by simply changing the extension of your Hyperlambda filenames.
+the files the same way, etc. You don't have access to the HTTP context, such as response, status code, etc - But besides from that, the socket parts of Magic is similar enough to the HTTP Hyperlambda endpoint resolver that you can most of the time interchange these by simply changing the extension of your Hyperlambda files.
-You can also mix and match socket Hyperlambda files and HTTP Hyperlambda files as you see fit, such as for instance publish a message using **[socket.signal]** from any HTTP backend Hyperlambda file, etc.
+You can also mix and match socket Hyperlambda files and HTTP Hyperlambda files as you see fit, such as for instance publish a message using **[socket.signal]** from an HTTP backend Hyperlambda file, etc.

 * Continue with [Threading and async Hyperlambda programming](/tutorials/threading/)